 I wore his rain jacket to stay dry.
-He kissed me goodbye, and in that moment I realized I was falling for him.
-I was my true self with him.
-I let go of my fears and insecurity.
+He kissed me goodbye, and in that moment I realized how much I cared for him.

 And the next time I saw him, he broke up with me.

 I’d never felt more confused.
 I was confident and secure in us.
 This man was intentional in his pursuit of me.
 I had no reason to believe he wasn’t falling for me, too.

 I had so many questions.
 All I wanted to do was talk it out with him.
 I wanted to analyze every moment, every word, every experience we ever shared.
 I wanted to figure out what went wrong and where I misread the situation.
 I wanted answers.